srijan-76448/DynamicCVGenerator/README.md

 1. Install `python` and `pip` if you haven't done so already.
 2. Clone the repository: `git clone https://github.com/srijan-76448/DynamicCVGenerator.git`
+3. Navigate to the repository directory: `cd DynamicCVGenerator/src`

 ## Usage